 Before you start looking for an internship, you should know the terms and characteristics of the different internship options that are available in Germany for international students and job seekers.
 It makes a huge difference for you and for the internship provider whether you do a mandatory internship or a voluntary internship.
 Here are the most common types of internships in Germany:

-Just as the name indicates, these internships are integrated into a degree and are a fixed component of the study program.
+Just as the name indicates, these internships are integrated into a degree and are a fixed component of the study programme.
 If you do not complete it, you will be missing a requirement for graduation.
 The study and examination regulations contain the exact rules for the compulsory internship.
-It lasts around two months and a half.
+It lasts around two months.
 During the compulsory internship, you are not entitled to a salary or vacation, however, you are still covered by health insurance as usual.
-Having said that, most of the companies however do offer some kind of compensation, for those the general rules for "working as a student" apply.
+Having said that, most of the companies however do offer some kind of compensation.
 Make sure that the internship contract clearly states that the internship is a mandatory one.

 A voluntary internship is always a good idea, whether between the time after high school and university, during semester breaks or while waiting for an apprenticeship or a job after graduation.
 You are free to negotiate the content and duration.
 If it lasts longer than three months, you are entitled to minimum wage.